bheisler/blog-hugo-source/content/post/work-efficiency-vs-step-efficiency.md

 search space) at the cost of worsened step efficiency (because now you've added this sequential sharing step that wasn't there previously).

-An alternate way of thinking about step efficiency is - what would dominate the wall-clock time if you had infinitely many parallel processors?
+Another way of thinking about step efficiency is - what would dominate the wall-clock time if you had infinitely many parallel processors?
 In the real world of finite processors, Task 2 might be blocked by Task 1 because it uses Task 1's output (a data dependency) or just because no processor is available to execute Task 2 until Task 1 is done.
 If we had infinite processors though, the second reason would never happen - there is always a processor available for a task - so the wall-clock time would be determined by the data dependencies.

 ## So... what?